 Very appreciated for its flavor, the walnut is also recognized for its nutritional value: rich in polyunsaturated lipids (including the 'famous' omega-3) and antioxidants (melatonin and phenolic compounds) it also has a good magnesium and fibre content and also contains vitamins (E, B3, B5, B6).
 Thanks to this nutritional profile, it is a very interesting nut from a dietary perspective and for the prevention of cardiovascular risks.

-Present in the wild in Africa and Eurasia, the walnut tree has been domesticated a long time ago in Europe and since antiquity, the walnut has been popular and demanded by the Greeks and wealthy Romans for its delicate taste.
-In the middle ages walnuts had in France a very important value and in particular walnut oil which was considered as precious as gold!
+Found in the wild in Africa and Eurasia, the walnut tree has been domesticated a long time ago in Europe and since antiquity, the walnut has been popular and demanded by the Greeks and wealthy Romans for its delicate taste.
+In the Middle Ages walnuts had in France a very important value and in particular walnut oil which was considered as precious as gold!